box/developer.box.com/content/guides/integration-mappings/troubleshooting.md

 # Troubleshooting - validation errors

-As the integration mappings API performs different types of validation, some errors might occur.
+As the Integration Mappings API performs different types of validation, some errors might occur.
 You can find descriptions and solutions to these common errors below.